 Due to the COVID-19 pandemic, the Ridley Area YMCA Competitive Swim program has pivoted and will be providing 4 week training clinics.
 Each clinic will be focused on developing the best combination of competitive swimmers and people through the strengths of innovative coaching techniques and strategies, supportive parental involvement for youth and integration of the core values of the YMCA – Caring, Honesty, Respect and Responsibility.

 ONLY swimmers who participated in the 2019-2020 RAYS may register for this program.

 2020 Fall 4 Workout Session – November 30 to December 20

 - Registration for the Fall 4 session begins November 23rd.

 - Register on-line or by calling the branch.
 (610-557-YMCA, ext 2)

-Swimmers will be assigned to workout levels in Team Unify by Sunday, August 30.
-Please check your child’s status to determine your child’s level for registration.
+Swimmers will be assigned to workout levels please check your email for your child’s level for registration.

-Workouts will take place at the Ridley Area YMCA (white boxes) and Ridley High School Pool (GREEN BOXES).
-Click on this link to view schedule (Fall 1 Schedule)
+Workouts will take place at the Ridley Area YMCA.
+Click on this link to view schedule (Fall 4 Schedule)

 Swimmers are NOT permitted to attend practice if…